superlinked/VectorHub/docs/articles/semantic_chunking.md

 # Semantic Chunking

-Chunking in Natural Language Processing is simply dividing large bodies of text into smaller manageable "chunks".
-Just as humans find it easier to cognitively manage smaller pieces of information, it's easier for a computer to work with information divided into smaller chunks.
-In the context of Retrieval Augmented Generation (RAG), chunking plays a crucial role, especially when it comes to large datasets.
-The large dataset is divided into chunks and stored in vector databases and indexes.
+Chunking in Natural Language Processing is simply dividing large bodies of text into smaller pieces that computers find it easier to handle.
+In Retrieval Augmented Generation (RAG), we can manage large datasets by dividing them into chunks, and then embedding and storing them in vector databases and indexes.
 When there's a user query, it's easier to skim through and retrieve only the most relevant chunks.

-There are various ways we can chunk a document: paragraphs, sentences, or even characters.
-However, based on the data and the RAG system we use, this process significantly improves the performance.
-Some widely used algorithms are rule-based - for example, fixed character splitter, recursive character splitter, document-specific splitter, among others.
-Others are semantic - e.g., semantic splitter, agentic splitter, and so on.
-...While rule-based chunking methods have their place, they often run into problems in some real-world applications.
-For example, if the dataset consists of multi-topic documents, rule-based chunking can lead to incomplete contexts or noise-filled chunks.
-Semantic chunking, on the other hand, because it divides text on the basis of meaning rather than rules, can create chunks that are semantically independent and cohesive, and therefore produce more effective text processing and information retrieval.
+If you want to improve your RAG system's performance, you need to choose a chunking method that's a good fit for your data.
+Some widely used chunking algorithms are **rule-based** - e.g., fixed character splitter, recursive character splitter, document-specific splitter, among others.
+But in some real-world applications, rule-based methods have trouble.
+If, for example, your dataset has multi-topic documents, rule-based splitting algorithms can result in incomplete contexts or noise-filled chunks. **Semantic chunking**, on the other hand - because it divides text on the basis of meaning rather than rules - creates chunks that are semantically independent and cohesive, and therefore results in more effective text processing and information retrieval.

-In this article, we will explore the semantic chunking algorithm in detail.. via three different types - embedding similarity based, hierarchical clustering based, LLM based.., and show you how to implement each... and then evaluate them by conducting experiments on them... applying a specific embedding model, and then that model plus a reranker, to two different datasets...
+In this article, we'll describe and implement three different popular semantic chunking methods - embedding-similarity-based, hierarchical-clustering-based, and LLM-based.
+Then we'll evaluate them, applying an embedding model and a reranker to two different datasets.

 ## What is semantic chunking?

-The idea of semantic chunking is pretty simple.
-The semantic splitter adaptively picks the breakpoint between sentences by comparing embedding similarity.
+In semantic chunking, a splitter adaptively picks the breakpoint between sentences by comparing embedding similarity.
 This ensures that each chunk contains semantically cohesive sentences.

-Typically, a semantic splitting algorithm uses a sliding window approach to compare adjacent sentences.
-It calculates the cosine similarity between the embeddings of consecutive sentences, establishing a threshold to determine chunk boundaries.
-When the similarity drops below this threshold, it signals a shift in semantic content and marks a breakpoint.
+Typically, a semantic splitting algorithm uses a sliding window approach, calculating the cosine similarity between the embeddings of consecutive sentences, and establishing a threshold for assigning chunk boundaries.
+When sentence similarity drops below this threshold, it signals a shift in semantic content, and the splitter marks a breakpoint.

-The workflow of a semantic splitter consists basically of 3 steps:
+The workflow of a semantic splitter has basically 3 steps:

 ![Full text](../assets/use_cases/semantic_chunking/sample1.png)